How Does Veritula Work?

 Veritula can help you discover a bit of truth.

 It’s not guaranteed to do so.
 It doesn’t give you a formula for truth-seeking.
-There’s no guarantee that an idea with no outstanding criticisms won’t get a new criticism tomorrow.
+There’s no guarantee that an idea with no pending criticisms won’t get a new criticism tomorrow.
 All ideas are tentative in nature.
 That’s not a limitation of Veritula per se but of epistemology generally (Karl Popper).

 There are currently no safeguards against bad actors.
 For example, people can keep submitting arbitrary criticisms in rapid succession just to ‘save’ their pet ideas.
 There could be safeguards such as rate-limiting criticisms, but that encourages brigading, making sock-puppets, etc. That said, I think these problems are soluble.